homan-uppu/writing/2-Essays/Fear equality.md

 ...

-The games we play to get the things we want are much, much higher in complexity than the games we discussed above, and the complexity of the games we play are actually rising due to leverage.
-Therefore, we will see increasing asymmetry proportional to increase in complexity of the games we play.
+The games we play to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.
+The complexity of the games we play are also rising due to leverage, causing asymmetry to increase in proportion.

 By leverage I simply mean the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.

-Human progress increases leverage available, and spreads it to more people, and more domains.
+Human progress increases leverage and spreads it to more people & domains.

 For example, when a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
 They have greater leverage.
 When a new technology is created, it reduces the time and effort to turn your idea into reality.